CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 action is to print the filenames (which is also specified by the`-print` flag), but two other useful actions are:

-- `delete`: delete all files which match the search criteria.
-This action can be extremely destructive if you make a mistake in the search criteria, so make sure to do a test-run with `-print` first to make sure you're deleting the right set of files.
+- `-delete`: delete all files which match the search criteria.
+This action can be extremely destructive (as in, "wipe out your file system"-level destructive) if you make a mistake in the search criteria, so make sure to do a test-run with `-print` first to make sure you're deleting the right set of files.
-- `print0`: print the names of the files, separated by `NUL` characters rather than whitespace.
+- `-print0`: print the names of the files, separated by `NUL` characters rather than whitespace.
 The `NUL` character (`\0`) is the only character which is not legal in Unix filenames, or in shell commands, so is much safer than the whitespace-separated `-print` when piping `find`'s output into other shell commands (it doesn't run into the issue of bash interpreting filenames with spaces as